mietek/halcyon-website/pages/shootout/index.md

 #### Comments

-The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the application from scratch.
+The test simulates installing each example for the first time, by forcing Halcyon to rebuild the sandbox and the app from scratch.
 GHC and Cabal are restored from local cache.

 The times given are _mean [low, high]_, calculated across 10 test runs.
 Each test run consists of building all examples on an 8 GB DigitalOcean droplet, running Ubuntu 14.04.